jat1729/cs124-lab2/design/design.md

 font Arial, sans-serif with the color of text and buttons being black.
 Our original font was [Verdana, sans-serif](verdana.md) but six users said they would prefer another font to maintain our goal of making a to-do list that is clean and energetic.

-#LAB 1 DESIGN DOCUMENT
-## Adding Items to Our List
-Since we added folders to our to-do list, we needed to develop a design that supported creating a new folder and adding a new task each folder.
-Additionally, creating a folder also needed to be straight forward.
-In order to achieve both these task, we decided to add a "plus" button at the bottom of the main screen that when clicked, would generate a new page displaying "New Task" and "New Folder" buttons.
-This allowed for the main screen to be less cluttered.
-Whenever the user wanted to add something, whether it be a task or folder, they could just press the "plus" button.
-After that, they could decide between adding a [task or folder](folder.md) by deciding which button to press.
-Then, they could enter the name they want, as well as which folder if it is a task.
-This process allows for the main screen to stay unclutter while allowing users to have completely flexibility.
-We also considered having an extra task appear at the end of each folder, in which users could type in their new task and enter it.
-This would result in more complication in the main page, which is why we did not use it.
-The process of adding new tasks and folders underwent user testing, in which we received feedback on the size and location of the buttons.
-Some difficulties in this implementation was keeping the design consistent with the main page, as well as aligning all the components.

-## Marking Items Complete
-We believe the line through the task is standard convention for marking items complete.
-Alternative designs were including a checkmark next to the completed item, and completely removing the item from the to-do list.
-The drawbacks of including a checkmark next to the completed item was that the use of numerous buttons next to the task would be confusing and distracting.
-Additionally, completely removing the item would not allow users to revert their change as they may have realized that their task is not actually complete.
-We conducted one user test for making items complete.
-The user stated that the thickness of the line was too bold, so we decided to reduce the `text-decoration-thickness` from 3px to 2px.
-The difference can be seen [here](linethrough.md).
-One challenge we faced was indicating that a task has been completed in the html code.
-We overcame this obstacle by adding a "completed" class to every item and then decorating the task accordingly in the `main.css` file.

-## Renaming Items
-We believe the "pencil/notepad" icon is standard convention for renaming items.
-Alternative designs were not including an icon and just making the item editable when you click the task.
-The drawbacks of this design is that users who accidentally click the task item may edit their task and this is not ideal for their experience.
-We hope to expand this idea to JavaScript and React as hard coding text in HTML is not efficient and consistent with clean code.

-## Show only uncompleted items
-Showing only uncompleted items was a difficult constraint as there is no standard icon or button for displaying uncompleted items.
-We decided to keep the design simple and include text in a button.
-The different phrases we considered were "Show uncompleted items", "Tasks to Consider", and "Unfinished tasks".
-We conducted five user tests to determine the phrase and four out of the five participants said that the phrase "Unfinished tasks" was the most intuitive expression for showing only uncompleted items.

-## Deleting all completed items
-We believe the trash can is standard convention for deleting items (used on macOS).
-One challenge we faced was determining the location of the trash icon bin.
-We initially wanted to place it at the end of the list so users can "toss" out their tasks once they finish, but we decided to relocate the icon to the top so we can maintain symmetry in the task bar.
-Additionally, a symmetric taskbar gives our to-do list an orderly look and organized perspective.